 Bone Marrow.
 It was market price, heh…$8 I think.
 Worth it.
 Served with chimichurri and maldon sea salt.
 This dish divided people at the table but I loved it.

 Buffalo Style Sweetbreads.
 I think the sweetbreads were lightly smoked, so their texture was a bit firmer than straight sauteed sweetbreads.
 Still, with the buffalo sauce and other stuff on the plate (can’t remember what exactly) it tasted great.

 I whipped out my cell phone to light these pics.
 A bit harsh but at least the colours look a bit better.

 Andouille and Prawns with grits, egg yolk and FRESH peas!
 The peas were so yummy in this.
 I might’ve drunkily took the whole plate to finish it off.

 The final blow to the gut, Tongue on Brioche.
 I’m pretty sure it’s beef tongue, sliced really thin.
 The tongue almost achieves this Montreal smoked meat quality, no wonder this is one of Black Hoof’s signature dishes.
 Even though the original chefs/owners have long since departed, they still do these dishes well.
 Magnificent time.

 No room for dessert!
 Though the mind boggles at the flavour combination.
 Well, at least the server described the dish for us in great detail

 Breakfast Pastries from Nadege Patisserie

 A Pain au Chocolate and an Almond Croissant from Nadege Patisserie.
-Wendy really enjoyed these.
+Wicca really enjoyed these.
 The ratio of almond paste to pastry was great.